Daily affirmations for success when you feel stuck

 How to use these affirmations for success so they actually do something

 Don’t read the whole list every morning.
 That’s overwhelming and your brain tunes it out.
-Pick three to five that speak to your current situation and use those.
-Same ones, every day, until they start to feel boring – then you know they’ve been absorbed and you can move to new ones.
+Pick three to five that match your current situation and use those.
+Same ones, every day, until they start to feel boring – then you know they’ve been absorbed and you can move on to new ones.

 Use them in the morning before your brain gets busy.
-The first few minutes after you wake up are when your mind is most open and least defended.
-Before you check your phone, before you start running through your to-do list that’s when you say your three affirmations.
-Say them out loud if you can.
-Say them slowly enough to actually hear them, not like you’re reading off a grocery list.
+The first few minutes after waking up, your mind is most open and least defended.
+Before checking your phone, before running through the to-do list – that’s when you say your three affirmations.
+Out loud if you can.
+Slowly enough to actually hear them, not like you’re reading off a grocery list.

-A simple morning routine that actually works: Wake up, sit on the edge of your bed, say your three affirmations out loud, then ask yourself – what’s one thing I’m doing today that moves me toward what I actually want?
+A simple morning routine: Wake up, sit on the edge of your bed, say your three affirmations out loud, then ask yourself – what’s one thing I’m doing today that moves me toward what I actually want?
 That’s it.
 Two minutes.
-Do it every morning for thirty days before you decide it doesn’t work.
+Do it every morning for thirty days before deciding it doesn’t work.

 Use them the moment the opposite thought shows up.
 This is the most important one.
-You’re about to pitch an idea and you think “they’re going to think this is stupid.”
+You’re about to pitch something and you think “they’re going to think this is stupid.”
 That’s the moment.
-Don’t push the thought away, notice it, and then counter it with your affirmation.
+Don’t push the thought away – notice it, then counter it.
 “I bring something to the table that no one else can replicate.”
-You don’t have to believe it fully yet.
-You just have to say it often enough that your brain starts to consider it as an option.
+Full belief not required.
+Just say it often enough that your brain starts to consider it an option.

-Here’s a real example: You’re working on something and you catch yourself thinking “who am I to be doing this?”
+Here’s a real example: you’re working and you catch yourself thinking “who am I to be doing this?”
 Stop.
 Name it – “there’s that thought again.”
 Then: “I am exactly the person this goal needs.”
 Feels weird?
 Good.
 Weird means it’s new.
 New is the point.

 What to do when it feels stupid and forced.
-It will feel stupid.
-Especially in the beginning, especially if you’ve never done this before.
+It will feel stupid, especially in the beginning.
 That feeling is not a sign it isn’t working.
-It’s a sign your brain is resisting something that challenges the story it’s been telling.
+It’s your brain resisting something that challenges the story it’s been telling.
 The resistance is the work.
 Keep going anyway.
 Say the affirmation even when you roll your eyes at yourself.
-Say it especially then.
+Especially then.

 If a specific affirmation feels so false it makes you laugh, it’s too far.
 Drop down one level.
 Instead of “I am wildly successful,” try “I am building toward success one day at a time.”
 That one you can almost believe.
 Start there.

 Write them somewhere you’ll actually see them.
 Phone lock screen.
 Sticky note on your desk.
-Voice memo you play during your commute.
-Not somewhere aspirational.
-Somewhere you will literally look every single day without trying.
+A voice memo you play during your commute.
+Not somewhere aspirational – somewhere you will literally look every single day without trying.

 The specific thoughts these affirmations are fighting

 “I’ve been trying for months and nothing is moving.”
 This is the hardest one because it has evidence.
 You’re not imagining it.
-You have put in the work and the results aren’t there yet.
+The work is going in and the results aren’t there yet.
 The affirmation isn’t going to fix that overnight.
-But what it can do is keep you from quitting in the gap between the work and the payoff – which is exactly where most people stop.
-The affirmation for this moment: My daily efforts are adding up even when I can’t see it yet.
+But it can keep you from quitting in the gap between the work and the payoff which is exactly where most people stop.
+My daily efforts are adding up even when I can’t see it yet.
 Say it like you’re trying to convince yourself.
 Because you are.
-And that’s okay.
+That’s okay.

 “Everyone else has figured this out except me.”
 They haven’t.
-They’re just further along in a different timeline, or they’re posting the highlight reel of a journey that has a messy back end you’re not seeing.
-The comparison spiral makes your behind-the-scenes with their front stage.
+They’re further along in a different timeline, or posting the highlight reel of a journey with a messy back end you’re not seeing.
+Comparison takes your behind-the-scenes and holds it up against their front stage.
 That’s not a fair fight.
-The affirmation: The only comparison worth making is who I was yesterday.
+The only comparison worth making is who I was yesterday.

 “Maybe I’m just not the kind of person this works for.”
 This one is sneaky because it sounds like self-awareness but it’s actually self-abandonment dressed up as realism.
-The truth is you don’t know yet.
-You are in the middle.
+The truth is, you don’t know yet.
+You’re in the middle.
 You cannot see the ending from here.
-The affirmation: I stay committed to my goals even when progress feels invisible.
+I stay committed to my goals even when progress feels invisible.

 “What if I’m wasting my time?”
 The fear underneath this one is usually: what if I give this everything and it still doesn’t work?
-That’s a real fear and it deserves a real answer.
-The answer is: you won’t know unless you keep going.
+That’s a real fear.
+The honest answer is: you won’t know unless you keep going.
 Stopping guarantees the outcome you’re afraid of.
 Continuing gives you a chance.
-The affirmation: I never give up on something that actually matters to me.
+I never give up on something that actually matters to me.

 What they can do is change the internal environment you’re doing the work in.
-When your default thoughts are “this won’t work for me” and “I’m not the kind of person who succeeds at things,” you are working against yourself before you’ve even started.
+When the default thoughts running in your head are “this won’t work for me” and “I’m not the kind of person who succeeds at things,” you’re working against yourself before you’ve even started.

 Daily affirmations for success don’t replace the effort.
-They create the mental conditions where the effort is actually possible.
+They create the conditions where the effort is actually possible.
 Where you take the risk instead of talking yourself out of it.
-Where you try again after a setback instead of deciding that was proof to stop.
+Where you try again after the setback instead of deciding that was proof to stop.

-The most successful people aren’t necessarily the most talented.
-They’re the ones who’ve trained their mind to support what they’re going after instead of quietly sabotaging it.
+The most successful people aren’t always the most talented.
+They’re the ones who’ve trained their mind to support what they’re going after instead of quietly undermining it.

-You can do that too.
 Start with three affirmations.
 Use them daily.
 Pair them with action.
-And keep going.
+Keep going.